morgandival/till-counter/README.md

 It uses React states to keep track of the values entered, display a count of each denomination, and maintains a running total at the bottom.

+Each currency option dynamically generates the relevant denominations and displays the symbols of that currency.

 ## Upgrades:

 - [x] Denomination counts based on amounts entered